WPJohnny-plugins/wp-featherlight-disabled/readme.txt

 == Frequently Asked Questions ==

 = Does this plugin work with the newest WP version and also older versions? = Yes, this plugin works perfect with the latest version of WordPress!
 It also works with older versions as well but you should always run the latest WordPress and PHP version for best security and performance.
-This plugin is used in my critical sites so you can be assured it works perfect.
+This plugin is used on my critical sites so you can be assured it works perfect.

 = Will this plugin slow down my site? =
 No. It's the most lightweight lightbox plugin possible.
 It does only the essential function and nothing more.
 No heavy PHP processing or database queries.
 I'm an absolute speed fanatic.